KBitLogic/Chiaroscuro/README.md

 ##### Installation

 ```
+1. Download the project from GitHub
+2. Build the solution in VS2022
-1. Download the VSIX file from the Visual Studio Marketplace
+3. Open the VSIX file with Microsoft Visual Studio Version Selector (Right click > Open With)
-2. Double-click the VSIX file to install the theme
-3. Activate the theme by going to Tools > Options > Environment > General and selecting "Chiaroscuro" from the dropdown menu
+4. Activate the theme within Visual Studio (Tools > Theme > {Theme Name})
 ```

 ---